 Public schools in the Netherlands

 Public schools are government-funded, and all children, including expats, can attend them free of charge.
-However, most schools will ask for what is known as a 'parental contribution' (ouderbijdrage).
+However, most schools ask for what is known as a 'parental contribution' (ouderbijdrage).
 This covers activities such as excursions and extra-curricular activities.
-At the age of 16, school fees apply but as these are subsidised by the government, the cost of public school remains far lower than that of international schools.
+From the age of 16, school fees apply but as these are subsidised by the government, the cost of the public school remains far lower than that of international schools.

 Teaching standards in Dutch public schools are generally high and schools are efficiently run, albeit with a more laid-back feel than some expats may be used to.